Derek Jeter announces 'next chapter' of Players' Tribune with new 'partnership'

 Minute Media's portfolio includes sport websites such as The Big Lead, 12up and 90min.

-Whilst Jeter doesn't anticipate "anything changing" for him on a day-to-day basis, he's confident the Players' Tribune can reach the "next level."
+Whilst Jeter doesn't anticipate "anything changing" for him on a day-to-day basis, he's confident The Players' Tribune can reach the "next level."

 "They're investing in taking The Players' Tribune to the next level because of our trust in the athlete community and because of our world-class storytelling," the former New York Yankee said.